-The bank that the sender will use to fund the remittance transaction.
-This can also be funded via cash (at an Agent location) or by using other payment instruments like Credit/Debit Cards, Mobile Credits, etc.
+- Sender’s Bank: The bank that the sender will use to fund the remittance transaction.
+This can also be funded in cash at an agent location or by using other payment instruments such as credit/debit cards or mobile credits.

-The bank where the remittance money is credited.
-Alternative methods are a mobile wallet (which also has a bank on the bank end) or COC (Cash-Over-Counter) in which case the beneficiary will prefer to receive cash upon presentment of proper identification at an Agent location or Bank.
+- Beneficiary’s Bank: The bank where the remittance money is credited.
+Alternative methods include mobile wallets (which also involve a bank on the back end) or cash-over-counter (COC), in which case the beneficiary can receive cash upon presenting proper identification at an agent location or bank.

-The licensed entity in the sending country that is the legal owner of the transaction and is facilitating the remittance.
+- Money Transfer Operator (Sending Side): The licensed entity in the sending country that is legally responsible for facilitating the remittance.

-The financial institution(s) that the MTO in the Sending Country uses to aggregate the funds and distribute them.
+- Money Transfer Operator Bank (Sending Side): The financial institution(s) that the MTO in the sending country uses to aggregate the funds and distribute them.

-Usually a 3rd party service is employed to authenticate and verify the IDs that are submitted as part of the on-boarding procedure by the Sending MTO.
+- ID Verification (KYC): A third party service may be used to authenticate and verify the IDs submitted as part of the onboarding process by the sending MTO.

-An Agent or Affiliate might be used on the Sending side to on-board the transaction and could also be used on the Receiving side to off-load the remittance transaction.
+- Agent/Affiliate: An agent or affiliate may be used on the sending side to onboard the transaction and on the receiving side to offload the remittance transaction.

-MTOs can utilize various payment network to route the remittance transfer.
-For example they might use a 3rd party network like Earthport to settle transaction on to various countries where the MTO may not directly be integrated.
+- Payment Network: MTOs may use various payment networks to route the remittance transfer, such as a third-party network like Earthport to settle transactions in countries where the MTO is not directly integrated.